micsthepick/surroundJSFX/README.md

 ## installation

-see my other repoisitory, https://github.com/micsthepick/JSVocalRedIso, for an in depth guide to installing JSFX. in addition to that, you may also need to download the Hesuvi HRIRs and put them in Data/hrir in order for the HRIR.jsfx effect to function, unless you don't need to use it.
+see my other repoisitory, https://github.com/micsthepick/JSVocalRedIso, for an in depth guide to installing JSFX. in addition to that, you may also need to download cookdsp, and also the Hesuvi HRIRs and put them in Data/hrir, in order for the HRIR.jsfx effect to function, unless you don't need to use it.

 ## plugins